Dr Erin Pobjie

 Biography

-Dr Erin Pobjie is a Lecturer (Assistant Professor) in Law at the University of Essex, and a Senior Research Affiliate at the Max Planck Institute for Comparative Public Law and International Law.
-She is co-Deputy Director of the Human Rights Centre Clinic.
-Dr Pobjie researches in the field of public international law, with a focus on the use of force by States and new and emerging threats to international peace and security, including space security.
-Her forthcoming monograph is Prohibited Force: The Meaning of 'Use of Force' in International Law (Cambridge University Press, 2023).
-She is a member of the International Law Association’s Committee on the Use of Force: Military Assistance on Request and Co-Convener of the Interest Group on Peace and Security of the European Society of International Law.
+Dr Erin Pobjie is Assistant Professor of International Law at Essex Law School, and is the Deputy Director of the Human Rights Centre Clinic and co-lead of the Essex Digital Verification Unit.
+She is a Senior Research Affiliate at the Max Planck Institute for Comparative Public Law and International Law in Heidelberg and a Fellow at the United Nations Institute for Disarmament Research in Geneva in their Space Security Programme.
+Dr Pobjie researches in the field of public international law, with a focus on the illegal use of force by States and new and emerging threats to international peace and security.
+Her recent monograph is Prohibited Force: The Meaning of 'Use of Force' in International Law (Cambridge University Press, 2024).
+She is co-Rapporteur of the International Law Association’s Committee on the Use of Force: Military Assistance on Request, a Convener of the European Society of International Law's Interest Group on Peace and Security and serves on the Editorial Board of the Journal on the Use of Force and International Law.
 Prior to joining the University of Essex in 2021, Dr Pobjie was a Senior Research Fellow at the Max Planck Institute for Comparative Public Law and International Law and a Research Fellow at the Institute for International Peace and Security Law of the University of Cologne, where she completed her PhD summa cum laude under the supervision of Professor Claus Kreß.
 She was a visiting scholar at the Lauterpacht Centre for International Law at the University of Cambridge, and appointed as a visiting professional at the International Criminal Court’s Victims Participation and Reparations Section.
-She has been invited to present her research to the International Criminal Court, the German Federal Foreign Office and the Italian Ministry of Defence.
 Dr Pobjie is admitted to practice as a Barrister and Solicitor of the Supreme Court of Victoria, Australia.
 She speaks English, German and Spanish.

 Qualifications